CoderPush/pulse/docs/commenting-and-emotion-plan.md

 # Two-way Commenting & Emotion Feature Plan

 ## Overview
 Enable admins and users to communicate on weekly submissions via comments and emotions (reactions).
 Admins can comment and react to any submission; users can reply and react back.
-Notifications and visibility are managed for both roles.
+Admins can also share a submission (pulse) with other users (e.g., managers) so they can view and comment.
 ---

 ## 1. Database Design